-The next generalization of the problem was formulated in 2002 by Kostochka \cite{Kost}, who posed the following question:\emph{ What is the minimum possible number of edges in an $n$-uniform hypergraph that does not admit a panchromatic coloring with $r$ colors?} In his work \cite{Kost}, Kostochka has found connections between $p(n,r)$ and minimum number of vertices in a $k$-partite graph with list chromatic number greater than $r$.
-Using results of Erd\H{o}s, Rubin and Teylor \cite{ErdRubTey} and also the Alon's result \cite{Alon} Kostochka \cite{Kost} proved the existence of constants $c_1$ and $c_2$ that for every large $n$ and fixed $r$:
+We return to the panchromatic coloring.
+Kostochka \cite{Kost} has found connections between $p(n,r)$ and minimum possible number of vertices in a $k$-partite graph with list chromatic number greater than $r$.
+Using results of Erd\H{o}s, Rubin and Taylor \cite{ErdRubTey} and also Alon's result \cite{Alon} Kostochka \cite{Kost} proved the existence of constants $c_1$ and $c_2$ that for every large $n$ and fixed $r$:

 In 2010, bounds (\ref{label_Kost}) were considerably improved in the paper of Shabanov \cite{Shab4}:

 where $\varphi_{1},\varphi_{2}$ some functions of $n$ and $r(n)$, tending to one at $n\rightarrow\infty$.